 What’s the recovery process like after breast augmentation?

 You should expect soreness, swelling, and bruising for a few weeks after the breast augmentation surgery.
-The scar will initially be highly visible, but it will gradually fade into a dull pink and merge with the surrounding skin.
+The scar will initially be visible, but it will gradually fade over time and merge with the surrounding skin.

-You’ll be asked to wear compression garments or support bras for a few weeks.
-The plastic surgeon will also prescribe over-the-counter pain medications and antibiotics to minimize discomfort and prevent infections.
+You’ll be asked to wear compression garments or support bras for a few weeks or months, depending on the specifics of your surgery and chosen implant.
+The plastic surgeon will also prescribe pain medications and antibiotics to minimize discomfort and reduce the risk of infections.

 You should avoid activities that strain or burden your breasts for a few weeks.
 If you have a desk job that doesn’t require much movement, you can resume work in a week, but you should avoid strenuous physical activities for several weeks.